akash-siv/Blog_Posts/Spark Installation and Setup Tutorial.md

 ### a.
 Run with YARN (Cluster Mode)

-Submit your Spark job with YARN as the cluster manager:
+Submit your Spark job with YARN as the Resource manager:

 ```bash
 spark-submit \